 8. You probably got left somewhere at one time

-Whether it was the supermarket, the park, or Grandma’s house – chances are you’ve been left somewhere at some point just because your parents had their hands full getting the other two kids sorted out.
+Whether it was the supermarket, the park, or Grandma’s house, you’ve been left somewhere at some point just because your parents had their hands full getting the other two kids sorted out.

 9. Your parents can’t remember much about your milestones

-While your folks could tell you the day, time, and the latitude and longitude of when your older brother first walked/talked/lost a tooth – they struggle sometimes to even remember your middle name.
+While your folks could tell you the day, time, and latitude and longitude of when your older brother first walked/talked/lost a tooth – they sometimes struggle to even remember your middle name.

 10. You’re forever being compared to your older sibling